AlternativeFuel101

 Fuel cells are used for primary and backup power for commercial, industrial and residential buildings and in remote or inaccessible areas.
 They are also used to power fuel cell vehicles, including forklifts, automobiles, buses, [4] trains, boats, motorcycles, and submarines.

-Fuel Cells - Department of Energy
+Fuel Cell Basics - Department of Energy

 Fuel cell | Definition, Types, Applications, & Facts | Britannica